main-kun/ravestar.dev/content/blog/anatomy-of-node-part-1.md

 ```

 Contrary to my expectations, `console` is actually here!
-However, using `console.log` inside the script does produce
+However, using `console.log` inside the script does not produce
 any output currently.
 This is because while V8 provides the console object structure,
 it's the embedding application's responsibility